QuantumCores/TenXEmpires/.ai/PRD.md

 Description

-As a system, I want to purge saves and analytics older than 3 months from last end-turn.
+As a system, I want to purge saves older than 3 months from last end-turn (analytics retained in pseudonymous form).

 Acceptance Criteria

-- Data older than policy window is eligible for purge.
+- Saves older than the policy window are eligible for purge.
-- Purge jobs remove targeted records and log actions.
+- Purge jobs remove targeted save records and log actions; analytics are not purged.

 US-020: Render fixed map 20×15